The symplectic geometry of the three-body problem: Historical remarks

 One should further mention that Katok \cite{K73} (see also Ziller's account \cite{Z83}) has famously constructed examples of non-reversible Finsler metrics on $S^n, \mathbb{C}P^n$ with only finitely many closed geodesics.
 For instance, the case of $S^2$ can be described as the round geodesic flow, but on a frame rotating along the $z$-axis with irrational angle of rotation (and the metric is arbitrarily close to the round one); so that the only closed geodesics are the equator in both directions.
 This example shows that the general Finsler case is very different from the Riemannian case, an hence the $\mathbb{Z}_2$-action which allows to reverse geodesics should be used in a significant way in order to obtain infinitely many geodesics.

 Another celebrated result in this story is that of Gromoll--Meyer 1969 \cite{GM69}: if the sequence of Betti numbers of the free loop space $\mathcal{L}M$ of $M$ is unbounded, then $M$ admits infinitely many geodesics (for \emph{any} metric).
 Morse had previously, in his 1932 book ``Calculus of variations in the large'' (although unfortunately with mistakes), computed the homology of $\mathcal{L}M$ in the non-degenerate case.
-This is
+For this, one may use a spectral sequence whose terms in the $E^1$-page consists of the homology of the base (constant loops) and the homology of each geodesic, endowed with a local coefficient system, and degree shifted by the Morse index.

-where $\Gamma$ is the set of primitive geodesics, and $\mu(\beta)$ is the Morse index of the geodesic $\beta$.
-The first summand corresponds to constant loops, whereas the second corresponds to non-trivial geodesics.
-Note that nondegeneracy is in the Morse-Bott sense, since we can always reparametrize loops (which we consider unoriented) via the action of $O(2)$ on $S^1$, and so we see one circle for each orientation in the above homology group.
+Note that nondegeneracy is in the Morse--Bott sense, since we can always reparametrize loops (which we consider unoriented) via the action of $O(2)$ on $S^1$, and so we see one circle for each orientation in this homology group.
 Another ingredient is Bott's famous iteration formula for the index \cite{B56}, which implies that $\mu(\gamma^m)$ grows linearly with $m$.
-When combined with the above homology computation, one sees that if $\Gamma$ is finite, then the Betti numbers of $\mathcal L M$ are bounded, and hence the result by Gromoll--Meyer follows in the non-degenerate case.
+When combined with the homology computation via the above Morse--Bott spectral sequence, one sees that if the set of primitive geodesics is finite, then the Betti numbers of $\mathcal L M$ are bounded, and hence the result by Gromoll--Meyer follows in the non-degenerate case.
 The degenerate case, roughly speaking, is obtained by the fact that every degenerate orbit is the limit of a \emph{finite} number of non-degenerate ones, and contributes to the homology in a bounded index window.

 This leaves the question of when the sequence of Betti numbers of $\mathcal{L}M$ is unbounded.
 In \cite{VS76}, Vigué-Poirrier--Sullivan show, via the above result and algebraic calculations, that if $M$ has finite fundamental group, then the Betti numbers of $\mathcal{L}M$ are unbounded if and only if $H_*(M;\mathbb Q)$ requires at least $2$ generators as a ring.
 Ziller proves this holds for symmetric spaces of rank $> 1$ \cite{Z77}.
 This covers many cases, but it leaves out many important ones e.g.\ $S^n, \mathbb{R}P^n, \mathbb{C}P^n, \mathbb{H}P^n, CaP^2$.